 A good practitioner will be happy to talk to you before you commit to booking a paid appointment with them, so that you can ask a few short questions.
 Even this brief exchange will give you a feel for whether you might be able to work well together.
 Trust your instincts and if you're not comfortable, try someone else.
 This initial contact is the start of the therapeutic relationship, so it's an important part of the process.

-Similarly, if you’ve had a few sessions with someone but you don’t feel it’s working for you, don’t give up on the idea of the therapy you’ve chosen.
-Sometimes people need to try a few therapists before they find one who they can feel is really on their wavelength and with whom they can work well.
+Similarly, if you've had a few sessions with someone but you don't feel it's working for you, don't give up completely on the idea of the therapy you've chosen.
+Sometimes people need to try a few different therapists before they find one who they feel is really on their wavelength and with whom they can work well.
 So stick with it and keep trying - the likelihood is that you will find someone eventually who might just change your life!

 Hopefully you now have some idea about what to look for in a therapist.
 You're welcome to have a look at our page Treatments & Therapies to see if the right therapist is waiting for you here at Tillow Barn.